informatica-unica/lip/README.md

 git --version
 ```

-If that command fails, then you must [install `git`](https://git-scm.com/downloads/linux) on your system.
-On Debian and Ubuntu, it boils down to the two commands:
+If that command fails, then you must [install `git` for your distro](https://git-scm.com/downloads/linux).
+For Ubuntu and WSL it boils down to the two commands:

 ```
 sudo apt update